SINGING IS GOOD FOR YOU BECAUSE...

 Not only do we know about the release of endorphins when we sing, they're the "happy" chemicals, plus the increase in heart rate and oxygen intake and improved posture and breathing and so on, but now a new study has evidence that there are more feel good chemicals released when we sing in choirs especially, so read on...

-A special episode of Trust Me, I'm a Doctor is being broadcast on BBC Two as part of this year’s BBC Music Day, 26th September 2018, an annual celebration of the power of music to change lives.
+A special episode of Trust Me, I'm a Doctor was broadcast on BBC Two as part of BBC Music Day, 26th September 2018, an annual celebration of the power of music to change lives.

-In a Trust Me first, they reveal that group singing can release chemicals that give us a ‘natural high’.
+In a Trust Me first, they revealed that group singing can release chemicals that give us a ‘natural high’.

 We’ve all heard of a ‘runners high’ but what actually causes it?
 And can other activities have the same benefit for our mood and mental wellbeing?
 Michael Mosley teamed up with experts at the University of Nottingham and with members of the Derbyshire Rock Choir to put singing, cycling, and dancing to the test.
 He wants to find out whether any of these activities can boost our levels of endocannabinoids - neurotransmitters thought to be a cause of the ‘natural high’.